dimalinux/SwipeYours/README.md

 * Android version 4.4 (KitKat) or later.
 HCE (Host Card Emulation) was not available prior to KitKat.
 * NFC (Near Field communications).

-The Google Nexus 4 and 5 are both phones that meet the above requirements.
+The Google Nexus 4, 5 and 6 are all phones that meet the above requirements.

 ### Magstripe Data Requirement: ###